BlissRoms-x86/platform_vendor_branding/README.md

 #### Step 5:

+Then we need to update the base with our changes for the project.
+To do that, we first need to know if we are using Bliss-Bass or Bliss-Bass Go.

+*Bliss Bass:*

+	$ check_patchsets

+*Bliss Bass Go:*

+	$  check_patchsets go

-Then we can then run `check_patchsets` to apply all the required changes for the project (On some updates, there is a chance of patchsets not applying cleanly.
+This will apply all the required changes for the project variant (On new base updates, there is a chance of patchsets not applying cleanly.
 Some work will be needed to resolve patch conflicts before continuing to the next step)

 #### Step 6: